top of page

 BPW/OH Advocacy and Legislation

-JUNE 12, 2026 LEGILATIVE NEWSLETTER - Part 2
+JULY 2026 LEGILATIVE NEWSLETTER

 As previously stated the Arguments for banning child marriage include the difficulty of married minors to get divorces, the severe power imbalance if you have a 17-year minor married to someone significantly older than they are and issues related to human trafficking.